Exterior at night

 Instructor:

 This course focuses on the relationship, in theory and in practice, between language, gender, and sexuality.
 We begin with a brief overview of the field and some of its major theoretical developments.
-Then, we expand on themes of desire and identity; binaries and normativities; embodiment; “interstices”; and performativity.
-The practical component of the course includes critical analysis of language and other signs that are used to enact gender and sexuality (e.g., in drag shows, communities you belong to personally, online communities, and current events).
-We also consider binary language reform and the emergence of identity categories as practices of everyday relationality that contest normative assumptions.
-Readings are interdisciplinary and draw from Linguistics, Anthropology, Area Studies, Performance Studies, and Queer Studies.
+Then we expand on themes of desire and identity; binaries and normativities; embodiment; “interstices”; and performativity.
+The practical component of the course includes critical analysis of language used to construct gender and sexuality (e.g. in drag shows, communities you belong to personally, social media, and current events).
+We also consider binary language reform, abolition of linguistic gender systems, and emergence of identity categories as practices of everyday relationality that contest hegemonic systems.
+Readings are interdisciplinary and draw from fields including Linguistics, Anthropology, Performance Studies, Literary Studies, and Queer Studies.

 This course counts as a Problems course for GNSE majors